Information on this useful yet mysterious device called the telephone

 "Happy Days Are Here Again".
 It was suppose to been out of a motel near downtown Los Angeles.

 I found a better copy after going through The Machine archive.
-Thanks to Tom from The Machine and his archives.
+Thanks to Tom from The Machine and

 Convex Culver City Number 559-1974